Well, my cold is not that bad and I am getting sympathy

 Netflix® has been good to us lately.
 Yesterday Capote

-History of Violence.
+and tomorrow History of Violence.
 Tonight I watched

 Pride & Prejudice which one of the women at work